staugaard/ember-resource/README.md

 describing the action that occurred (one of
 `[ "create", "update", "destroy" ]`).

+Note about `destroyResource`: when you destroy a resource, the Em.Resource instance in memory is also `destroy`-ed, in that `.destroy()` is called on it.
+This action is, however, deferred to the next run-loop after the AJAX callbacks run.
+This is to allow any UI behavior that requires to access this Em.Resource instance to work without any errors.

 ## Testing

 Tests can be run from the command line, or in a browser: